DHTMLX/docs-suite/docs/pagination/index.md

 }}

 DHTMLX Pagination helps to divide large amount of data into groups and display them on discrete pages.
 The component is easy-to-use and provides handy navigation that allows you to quickly jump to a desired page.
-DHTMLX Pagination is available in combination with data components like DataView, List, Grid, Tree, Treegrid.
+DHTMLX Pagination is available in combination with data components like DataView, List, Grid, Tree, Grid in the TreeGrid mode.
 Check [online samples for DHTMLX Pagination](https://snippet.dhtmlx.com/05r4s63b?tag=pagination).

 ![](../assets/pagination/init.png)